 We will also be renewing the watermain, which has reached the end of its life.
 The new pipes will be upgraded in size to help meet increasing demands generated by our growing city.
 The road and western footpath will also be renewed as part of the project.

-Work will begin on 18 May 2025, and the project is expected to be complete by early November, ahead of the opening of the new Parakiore Recreation and Sport Centre(external link).
-Find information on traffic impacts in the drop-down tab below.
+Work began in May 2025, with the project expected to be complete by early November, ahead of the opening of the new Parakiore Recreation and Sport Centre(external link).

 Why we’re building a cycleway